ajavamind/rca-studio2/README.md

 The emulator reads three game file types:
 1. ".st2" Studio II cartridge format, loads at specific ROM address locations defined in the file
 2. ".bin" Binary file for Studio II game loads at 0x0400, the cartridge staring location
-3. ".rom" Binary file for Studio II/III base ROM loads at 0x0000
+3. ".rom" Binary file for Studio II/III base ROM, loads at 0x0000
+4. ".ch8" Binary file for VIP board RAM, loads at 0x200

 ## Console Design
 Looking back at the games, it is amazing to me how much game function was squeezed into a small 1024 byte ROM cartridge.

-Resident game ROMs (2048 bytes) for Studio II included a game instruction pseudo code interpreter.
+Resident game ROMs (2048 bytes) for Studio II included a game instruction pseudo code interpreter (starting at memory location 0) and resident games (starting at memory location 0x0400).

-Resident game ROMs (3072 bytes) for Studio III included a game instruction pseudo code interpreter.
+Resident game ROMs (3072 bytes) for Studio III included a game instruction pseudo code interpreter (starting at location 0) and resident games Doodle, Pattern, Bowling
+(starting at 0x0400), and Blackjack (starting at location 0x0C00).

+The only difference between the Studio II and Studio III interpreters is that the Studio III interpreter replaced a 3 byte branch instruction with 2 byte instructions.
+This was needed for correct video display timing.
+Note that in the Studio III programming manual, there is a caution note to avoid 3 byte instructions in 1802 machine language subroutines.
+Color and sound features used in games were programmed in the game cartridge.

-There was an engineering cost trade-off that favored limits to ROM size and hardware complexity vs faster game speed, screen display size, and color/sound features.
+There was an engineering cost trade-off that favored limits to ROM size and hardware complexity versis faster game speed, screen display size, and color/sound features.
-Small game size was achieved using interpreter psuedo code to write games instead of coding directly with 1802 CPU instructions.
+By using interpreter psuedo code to write games instead of coding directly with 1802 CPU instructions, small game ROM size was made possible, with shared functions in the interpreter.

 The hardware design was elegant and relatively simple.

 Games were slow for three reasons:
 1. Interpreter pseudo code overhead